Invoker4k/Sc2fla-java-edition/docs/README_EN.md

 ## Texture handling features

-The program supports two main texture formats:
+The converter supports all three texture formats:

-- **KTX** – a standard compressed format, converted using `PVRTexToolCLI`.
+- **KTX** – a standard compressed format; converted using `PVRTexToolCLI`.
-- **SCTX** – Supercell's proprietary format, requiring `SctxConverter.exe` for decoding.
+- **SCTX** – a proprietary Supercell format; decoding requires `SctxConverter.exe`.
+  On Linux, the program automatically detects the presence of Wine and runs `SctxConverter.exe` using it.
+If Wine is not installed, an error will be displayed.
+- **RAW** – standard raw pixel data.

 On Linux, the program automatically detects Wine and runs `SctxConverter.exe` through it.
 If Wine is not installed, an error will be displayed.